Jamie Churchill: Young Talent Team

 "We've gotta have a comedian on the show, he'll do!".

 He and his mother Janine moved to Melbourne so Jamie could join the Young Talent Team.
 His first song on the show was a version of Billy Ocean's "Get Outta My Dreams, Get into My Car".
 Jamie was the 39th member of the show, with John Nuich being the 40th and final member.
 As per normal on the show when male and female members are teamed up, Jamie was paired with Rikki Arnot.
 Their first song together was a version of Sonny and Cher's "I Got You Babe".

 When the show was axed just six months after Jamie's first show, he and his mother decided to stay in Melbourne for the time being and continued to perform with other YTT members on Saturday morning TV and also starred in the made-for-video special Young Talent Time- Now...1990, starring the six members of the team that were there when YTT was cancelled.

 Other television appearances

 Jamie did some acting after YTT.
 He played two different recurring roles in Neighbours.
 Between 1989 and 1990 he was 'Sean Jarrett' and then between 1992 and 1994, he played the role of 'Lenny Hooper'.
-He also starred as 'Mark' in the 1990 telemovie Boy Soldiers.
+He also starred as 'Mark' in Boy Soldiers, a 1990 episode of Winners.

 He also appeared in some commercials, most notably for Janome Sewing Machines just after leaving YTT.